explaingarlic/charismatic-venus-infrastructure/README.md

 ## Where I'd go in improving this further.

+ -  My approach of internally using pennies instead of pounds (I.E. no floats) probably wasn't worth it.
+It causes a lot of bugs in many different places, though I'm not certain if the amount of bugs caused by floating point error would be lesser than this.
+Either way, most of the bugs you will find with the application relate to this.

  -  The currency input box is buggy.
 This is consequence of currency notation being a notoriously difficult problem.

     The closest I've been able to find of a real working currency input box is [here](https://github.com/cchanxzy/react-currency-input-field/blob/main/src/components/CurrencyInput.tsx).